 Chapters 29 and 30

 Magnetism is the result of electric charge motion.
 As soon as an electric charge moves, it creates a magnetic effect perpendicular to its direction of motion.
 This can be easily verified by the a magnetized nail as shown.
-If a steel nail is placed inside a coil of copper wire that is connected to a battery, the nail becomes a magnet.
-Since the nail itself is perpendicular to the plane of each loop of the coil; therefore, we can say that the current, or the motion of electric charges is perpendicular to the nail.
+If a steel nail is placed inside a coil of copper wire that is connected to a battery, the nail becomes a magnet and attracts iron particles.
+Since the nail itself is perpendicular to the plane of each loop of the coil; therefore, we can say that the current, or the motion of electric charges is perpendicular to the nail that is the direction of the magnetic effect.
 See the figure shown below:

-The reason for naming the poles of the nail as N and S is that if a bar magnet is hung at its middle by a string, it turns and aligns itself toward almost the North and South poles of the Earth.
+The reason for naming the poles of the nail as N and S is that if a bar magnet is hung at its middle by a string, it turns and aligns itself along almost the North and South poles of the Earth.
 The end pointing to the North is called its North pole and the other end pointing to the South is called the South pole of the magnet.
 The Geographic North and the Magnetic North are off by a few degrees however, and the position of the magnetic north changes slightly over years.
 The reason for the magnetic effect of the Earth is also the motion of charged particles.
-The molten metal at the core of the Earth is ionized and has a rotational motion parallel to the Equator creating a huge magnet which field must be perpendicular to the Equator plane and therefore passes through the North pole and the South pole of the Earth.
+The molten metal at the core of the Earth is ionized and rotates almost in the plane of the Equator creating a huge magnet with its field direction perpendicular to the Equator plane.
 If the magnetic north and south are not exactly where the geographic north and south are, it is because the plane of rotation of the Earth's core (molten material) is not exactly parallel to the Equator.

 Magnetic Field Lines: